OpenSherlock/asr-v-nlp-python/README.md

 #####
 ## On Silicon Macs, there may be issues installing scispacy
 ## which ar typically solved with python 3.10 if you have
-##x a moro recent version - create your veenv with 3.10
+## a more recent version - create your venv with 3.10
 #####
 `pip install scispacy`